UFC Fight Night: Vettori vs. Dolidze 2: Predictions & Analysis

 A few statistical edges stand out.
 Luciano throws significantly more leather — a 0.2 sig. strike per minute gap.
 Hughes is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Luciano has tighter striking defense, making opponents miss more often.

 The Pick: Stephanie Luciano over Sam Hughes.
-The model gives Luciano a slight nod at 57% — this could easily go either way.
+The model gives Luciano a slight nod at 64% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Andre Lima